miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 ## Updating `.cursorrules` Based On This Session

 > I don't have the energy for that after all, right now.
 But I am digesting new
 > information and am curious if Claude is doing the same.
-I ask him for any
+I ask it for any
 > additions it might make to my `.cursorrules` file and it comes up with this to
 > add: